 In the unlikely situation that we do keep our apartment, and thus our loan beyond 7 years, our interest rate will almost certainly increase.
 However, there are rate caps on the ARM that prevent it from increasing too far or too fast.
 The interest rate can't jump by more than 2 percentage points a year in years 8 and 9, and can't rise more than 5 percentage points over the life of the loan.
 So, for example, if you locked in a rate of 3 percent for the first 7 years, the rate in year 8 could increase to 5 percent at most.
 Assuming you paid a rate of 5 percent in year 8, it could only increase to 7 percent (at most) in year 9, and no more than 8 percent beyond that.

 In the end, whether it's better to get a fixed rate loan or an ARM really depends on a number of factors, with time horizon, I think, being most important.
 At some point along the timeline, a 30-year fixed rate loan does become more attractive than a 7-year ARM.
 In our case, the breakeven point was at year 10.

 Since we reasoned that there was almost zero chance we would still have this apartment in 10 years, and most likely not beyond 7 years, we were comfortable with taking the risk in return for the upfront savings.
 Ultimately, what's most important is to try to match the length of your loan (with some buffer) with the expected time horizon of your home.

 Are you currently in the market for a house?
 If so, are you planning to get a fixed or adjustable-rate mortgage, and how did you choose?

-Roger Ma is the founder of lifelaidout, a personal finance blog that helps others identify value and save time, money, and energy in their everyday lives.
+Roger Ma is a digital media professional, personal finance expert, and licensed real estate salesperson.
+He is the founder of lifelaidout, a personal finance blog that helps others identify value and save time, money, and energy in their everyday lives.